-According to latest research by Legal & General, almost one in four (23%) transactions in 2020 will be backed by the bank of Mum and Dad***.
+According to the latest research (October 2020) by Legal & General, almost one in four (23%) transactions in 2020 will be backed by the bank of Mum and Dad***.

 Nigel Wilson, CEO of Legal & General, said: “Not only are buyers facing an uncertain economic future, but changes by lenders in the wake of the pandemic have restricted the low deposit mortgage options on which many young people rely to make their first step.”

 So it’s become clear that family and friends are already playing a crucial role in the recovery of the UK housing market.
 According to researchers, family and friends will provide financial help towards roughly 175,000 housing transaction in 2020, with an estimated total value of £50bn****.

 The downside to the Bank of Mum and Dad